-At the start of Valheim you’re dropped off (literally) in Viking purgatory with not much more than the clothes on your back and an idea of how to make a hammer.
-However, among the game’s many survival systems is the ability to build settlements, including surprisingly deep and versatile possibilities for house design.
+At the start of Valheim you're dropped off (literally) in Viking purgatory with not much more than the clothes on your back and an idea of how to make a hammer.
+However, among the game's many survival systems is the ability to explore various building ideas, including surprisingly deep and versatile possibilities for house designs.

 On this page:

 - Building your first shelter in Valheim

 - Building needs to consider in Valheim: stability, smoke build-up, and more

 - Preparing the ground and laying foundations of buildings in Valheim

 - Advanced building projects in Valheim